 Dealing with a Miscarriage

-Almost as quickly as we bask in the excitement of finding out we are pregnant; it becomes natural to worry about having a miscarriage.
-The worry is usually compounded by the fact that random people will inadvertently tell pregnant women about either their own miscarriage or someone else’s.
-Mix that with the fact that few medial doctors want to see you or take you seriously as a pregnant woman until you are past the 12 week mark and the old wives tales and superstitions about telling people we are pregnant during the first trimester; can leave many newly pregnant women worried about a miscarriage.
+Almost as quickly as we bask in the excitement of discovering we’re pregnant, it becomes natural to worry about having a miscarriage.
+That worry is often compounded by the fact that random people will inadvertently share stories about their own miscarriage—or someone else’s.
+Add in the reality that few medical doctors take early pregnancy seriously until after the 12-week mark, and the old wives’ tales warning against sharing the news in the first trimester, and it’s no surprise that many newly pregnant women feel anxious.

 Facebook